-If the authorization server issued a refresh token to the client, the client makes a refresh request to the token endpoint by adding the following parameters using the application/x-www-form-urlencoded format in the HTTP request entity-body:
+request to the token endpoint by adding the following parameters using the application/x-www-form-urlencoded format in the HTTP request entity-body:

 '''

 grant_type

 REQUIRED.
 Value MUST be set to refresh_token.

+refresh_token

+REQUIRED.
+The refresh token issued to the client.

+scope

 '''